Click to learn more about each of our board and staff members:

 At St. Scholastica, Tom teaches several courses in the novel and a variety of writing courses.
 He is a member of the Honors Faculty and a former member of the Dignitas Faculty.
 He has served as Benedictine Chair of General Education and chair of the English Department.
 Most of his publications have been in the field of modern Irish poetry.

-Married to Patricia Hagen.
-One adult son (Andy) who spent a year working in Zhuhai, China.
+Tom is married to Patricia Hagen and together they have one adult son (Andy) who spent a year working in Zhuhai, China.

 Helen is DSCI’s Development Consultant.
 Originally from Windom, a small town in southwestern Minnesota, she moved to Duluth in late 1974.
 Academically, she holds an Associate of Arts in Business Administration from St. Cloud State University, a Bachelor of Science in Education from the University of Minnesota Duluth, and a Master of Education from the College of St. Scholastica, Duluth.